 Cost of Attendance - Family Contribution = Financial Need

 The cost of attendance is determined by the Financial Aid Office.
 Standard average expense budgets are used for students based on where they will be living during the academic year.
-The following PDF shows financial aid budgets for the 2014-2015 academic year.

 The expected family contribution is determined based upon the information supplied on the FAFSA and other application materials that are submitted to the Financial Aid Office.
 The family contribution is calculated using the U. S. Department of Education guidelines and a process called "need analysis."
 This process takes into account several components such as: